drocheam/optrace/docs/source/usage/refraction_index.rst

    44.850483919254984

-Alternatively the function can be called with a different spectral line combination from :python:`ot.presets.spectral_lines`:
+Alternatively the function can be called with a different spectral line combination from :mod:`ot.presets.spectral_lines <optrace.tracer.presets.spectral_lines>`:

 .. doctest::